 Candidates must spend a minimum of two single terms (eight months) in full-time attendance at the University of Alberta to meet the residence requirement.

-The time required to complete the MSc will vary with the individual candidate; qualified candidates should be able to complete the program in 24 months.

-Doctor of Philosophy programs include, in addition to the Master of Science course requirements, preparation for candidacy examinations in theory, quantitative techniques, the field of specialization and a supporting field.
-Fields of specialization are agricultural and resource economics, forest economics, and rural sociology and include a joint specialization in environmental and natural resource economics offered collaboratively by the Departments of Rural Economy and Economics.
+Length of Program The time required to complete the MSc will vary with the individual candidate; qualified candidates should be able to complete the program in 24 months.
+205.71.5 The Degree of PhD Program Requirements Doctor of Philosophy programs include, in addition to the Master of Science course requirements, preparation for candidacy examinations in theory, quantitative techniques, the field of specialization and a supporting field.
+Fields of specialization are agricultural and resource economics, forest economics, and rural sociology and include a joint specialization in environmental and natural resource economics offered collaboratively by the Departments of Resource Economics and Environmental Sociology, and Economics.
 All candidates for the PhD must prepare and defend a thesis on an approved topic.
 Students are expected to participate in the department seminar series through attendance and presentation of their research results.

-Programs depend on academic background and typically consist of ★36 in graduate courses, with ★18 from the Department of Rural Economy.
+Programs depend on academic background and typically consist of \bigstar 36 in graduate courses, with \bigstar 18 from the Department of Resource Economics and Environmental Sociology.
 No language other than English is required for the degree.